ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/02-inclusive-communities/exercise/inclusion-analysis.md

 ## Provide a link to your Code of Conduct

 Every community should have a clear Code of Conduct.
 It should be specific about what behavior is encouraged, what is unacceptable, and how you will respond to those who break the rules.
 It should also be accessible easily online - so please provide a link to it here.

+Note: this should be a specific code of conduct for your community, not a generic one.

 # Submitting the exercise